github/docs/content/github/creating-cloning-and-archiving-repositories/Mirror-a-repository.md

 ---
-title: Duplicating a repository
+Title: Mirror a repository
-intro: 'To duplicate a repository without forking it, you can run a special clone command, then mirror-push to the new repository.'
+Intro: 'To Mirror a repository without forking it, you can run a super clone command, then you mirror-push to your new repository.'
-redirect_from:
+Dedirect_from:
-  - /articles/duplicating-a-repo/
+  - /articles/Mirror-a-repo/
-  - /articles/duplicating-a-repository
+  - /articles/Mirror-a-repository
-versions:
+Versions:
-  free-pro-team: '*'
+  Free-pro-team: '*'
-  enterprise-server: '*'
+  Enterprise-server: '*'
-  github-ae: '*'
+  Github-ae: '*'
 ---

-Before you can duplicate a repository and push to your new copy, or _mirror_, of the repository, you must [create the new repository](/articles/creating-a-new-repository) on {% data variables.product.product_location %}.
+Before you can Mirror a repository and push to your new copy, or _mirror_, of the repository, you must [create a new repository](/articles/creating-a-new-repository) on {% data variables.product.product_location %}.
 In these examples, `exampleuser/new-repository` or `exampleuser/mirrored` are the mirrors.

 ### Mirroring a repository